siruwuu/5400_final_project/README.md

 ### Key Findings

-- Posts containing **urgency keywords** (e.g., "urgent", "help", "last chance") and **community-oriented pronouns** (e.g., "you", "we") are more likely to receive higher engagement.
+- Posts containing **emtional words** (e.g., "adorable", "loving", "friendly") and **community-oriented pronouns** (e.g., "you", "we") are more likely to receive higher engagement.
 - Emotional tone, presence of **adjectives**, and **emojis** positively correlate with higher engagement scores.
 - Linguistic style analysis revealed that **dog posts** tend to use more action-oriented verbs ("running", "jumping"), while **cat posts** favor calmer adjectives ("fluffy", "lazy").

 ### Conclusion

 Our project successfully demonstrates that Reddit adoption post engagement can be predicted and optimized through linguistic features.
 By combining machine learning classification with GPT-based suggestions, we provide shelters and pet advocates a tool to craft more engaging posts, potentially improving adoption success rates.